-The boilers on the Missouri generate steam pressure instantaneously, so the ship can be moved free of its moorings.
-An Iowa-class battleship's boilers need 9 to 14 hours to generate enough steam pressure to move the ship.
+The boilers on the Missouri are shown to generate steam pressure instantaneously, so the ship can be moved free of its moorings.
+A real Iowa-class battleship's boilers need 9 to 14 hours to generate enough steam pressure to move the ship.

 The anchor cable is secured to a ship via a cable clench located deep in the cable locker.
 Detaching it requires some serious human effort, not the automated release implied in the movie by the order "release the anchors".

-Many shipmates call Chief Petty Officer Walter "The Beast" Lynch as "Beast".
-It is not proper Navy protocol for subordinates or officers to address him by a nickname.
-While on duty, they should address him as either Chief or Chief Lynch.
+Many shipmates address Chief Petty Officer Walter Lynch as "Beast".
+It is not proper Navy protocol for a CPO to be addressed by a nickname while on duty.
+They should address him as either Chief or Chief Lynch.